sto-krotka/conference_room_reservation_system/README.md

 # conference_room_reservation_system
-CRUD Web application created in Django Framework.
-Allows making reservations of conference rooms.
+CRUD Web application created in Django Framework during one of workshops in CodersLab IT Academy Allows making reservations of conference rooms.
 The user can:
 -see the detailed view of each room,